 One of the major downsides to visiting in the summer is the heat and it can be extreme.
 Even if you are prepared for high temps, it’s the humidity that will get you.
 It doesn’t let up and even when the sun goes down the air is still heavy with the heat.
 The good thing is that restaurants, bars, and hotels have serious air conditioning so a reprieve is never far away.

-When planning what to wear in New Orleans try your best to bring clothing that will wear well in the summer sun.
+When planning what to wear in New Orleans try your best to pack clothing in your travel capsule wardrobe that will wear well in the summer sun.
 Polyesters will leave you sticky and annoyed.
 Light colored linen and cotton clothes in cuts that don’t hug close to your body will be your best bet.
 If you know that you will be outside for long periods of time, a hat is necessary.
 Besides sun protection, it will help to keep your frizzy hair under control.

 Take a look at the linen clothing we’re currently loving!